-Under prior law, deputy clerks, special deputy clerks, and bailiffs (except for bailiffs of the Hamilton County Municipal Court) of a municipal court received compensation payable in semimonthly installments.
-The act provides that deputy clerks, special deputy clerks, and bailiffs (except for bailiffs of the Hamilton County Municipal Court) of a municipal court receive compensation payable in either biweekly installments or semimonthly installments, as determined by the payroll administrator.
+Current law provides that deputy clerks, special deputy clerks, and bailiffs (except for bailiffs of the Hamilton County Municipal Court) of a municipal court receive compensation payable in semimonthly installments.
+The bill provides that deputy clerks, special deputy clerks, and bailiffs (except for bailiffs of the Hamilton County Municipal Court) of a municipal court receive compensation payable in either biweekly installments or semimonthly installments, as determined by the payroll administrator.